delendum-xyz/delendum.xyz/_posts/2022-11-11-what-to-build-next-in-zero-knowledge.md

 To solve this problem, Ethereum foundation has been working on a Reinforced Concrete version for this field (Goldilocks here is referred to as 2^64-2^31+1).
 You may see it at the end of this [talk](https://youtu.be/SXnb7T9YATs).

 One feature that stands out to us in Reinforced Concrete is that there is only one round with the lookup table; all the other rounds are arithmetization-friendly.
-There are a bunch of attack techniques that allow you to skip one round at the beginning or at the end[^10].
+There are a bunch of attack techniques that allow you to skip one round at the beginning or at the end.
 To our knowledge, none of them have been extended to skipping rounds in the middle, but it wouldn't be surprising if it were developed.
-It would be much more reassuring with a hash function that uses a lookup table in every round.
+It would be much more reassuring if a hash function used a lookup table in many rounds (i.e., every round or every other round).

-Lookup tables are kind of expensive, because you need to a) decompose your field element and b) recompose the looked up elements, such that the entire procedure is a permutation over the field.
-Not counting the lookup table itself, that correct decomposition and recomposition is arithmetically expensive.
+Lookup tables are kind of expensive because you need to

+- decompose your field element and
+- recompose the looked up elements, such that the entire procedure is a permutation over the field, not counting the lookup table itself.
+The correct decomposition and recomposition is arithmetically expensive.

 You can use the structure of the prime 2^64 - 2^32 + 1 to decompose a field element into two u32s with provable correctness (and recompose it afterwards), but then a u32 is still too large for a lookup table – and even that only works if you find a u32 lookup table that sends pairs of u32's that represent valid field elements to pairs of u32's that represent valid field elements.
 Can we come up with something that is on par with [Rescue-Prime](https://eprint.iacr.org/2020/1143.pdf) in terms of arithmetic complexity?
 For generic primes, we think it's completely hopeless.